-If the corporation wants to allow the Tax Commission to discuss their 2013 return with the paid preparer who signed it, enter an "X" in the box to the right of the signature area of the return where indicated.
+If the corporation wants to allow the Tax Commission to discuss this return with the paid preparer who signed it, enter an "X" in the box to the right of the signature area of the return where indicated.

-This authorization applies only to the individual whose signature appears in the Paid Preparer Section of the return.
+This authorization applies only to the individual whose signature appears in the Paid Preparer's Section of the return.
 It does not apply to the firm, if any, shown in that section.
 If you enter an "X" in the box, the corporation is authorizing the Tax Commission to call the paid preparer to answer any questions that may arise during the processing of the return.
 The paid preparer is also authorized to:

-- give the Tax Commission any information that is missing from the return, - call the Tax Commission for information about the processing of the return or the status of any refund or payment(s), and - respond to certain Tax Commission notices about math errors, offsets, and return preparation.
+- give the Tax Commission any information that is missing from the return. - call the Tax Commission for information about the processing of the return or the status of any refund or payment(s), and - respond to certain Tax Commission notices about math errors, offsets, and return preparation.

 The corporation is not authorizing the preparer to receive any refund, bind the entity to anything (including any additional tax liability), or otherwise represent the entity before the Tax Commission.
-The authorization will automatically end no later than the due date (without regard to extensions) for filing the entity's 2014 tax return.
+The authorization will automatically end no later than the due date (without regard to extensions) for filing next year's tax return.

-If the entity wants to expand the preparer's authorization, complete and submit to the Tax Commission form TC-737, Power of Attorney and Declaration of Representative.
-Form TC-737 is available at tax.utah.gov/forms.
-If you wish to revoke the authorization before it ends, submit your request in writing to the Utah State Tax Commission, attention Taxpayer Services, 210 N 1950 W, SLC, UT 84134.
+If you want to expand the preparer's authorization, complete and submit form TC-737, Power of Attorney and Declaration of Representative (tax.utah.gov/forms).
+If you want to revoke the authorization before it ends, submit your request in writing to the Utah State Tax Commission, attention Taxpayer Services, 210 N 1950 W, SLC, UT 84134.